jakenjarvis/OOPD/en/format.md

 ## Object-Oriented Prompt Design Format (OOPD Format): Structured Prompt Description for Users

-The Object-Oriented Prompt Design (OOPD) format is a prompt description format that applies Object-Oriented Programming (OOP) concepts to help users understand, and for AI to understand the intent of prompts more deeply and generate consistent, structured responses.
+The Object-Oriented Prompt Design (OOPD) format is a prompt description format that functions as a common language for effective communication between users and AI.
+This format utilizes the concepts of Object-Oriented Programming (OOP) and is designed to be easily understood by users, while also enabling AI to more deeply comprehend the intent of the prompts.
+This facilitates the generation of consistent and structured responses.
 It defines how to describe OOP elements such as classes and objects using Markdown format as a base, and also includes regular Markdown format instructions.
 It is a flexible format that allows you to describe both instructions for AI and structured information.

 - Change the heading hierarchy appropriately to match the document hierarchy.
 This example uses "###".